Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/databases.md

 # Without additional data (to limit the number of calls make for every found database)
 data "snowflake_databases" "only_show" {
-  # with_describe is turned on by default and it calls DESCRIBE DATABASE for every database found and attaches it's output to databases.*.description field
+  # with_describe is turned on by default and it calls DESCRIBE DATABASE for every database found and attaches its output to databases.*.description field
   with_describe = false

-  # with_parameters is turned on by default and it calls SHOW PARAMETERS FOR DATABASE for every database found and attaches it's output to databases.*.parameters field
+  # with_parameters is turned on by default and it calls SHOW PARAMETERS FOR DATABASE for every database found and attaches its output to databases.*.parameters field
   with_parameters = false
 }